awslabs/kubeflow-manifests/distributions/aws/examples/rds-s3/README.md

           ```
     1. Configure `distributions/aws/apps/pipelines/secret.env` file with your RDS database username and password that were configured when following the steps in Create RDS Instance.
         - For example, if your username is `admin` and your password is `Kubefl0w` then your `secret.env` file should look like:
+        - **Note:** These are the default values for database credentials in cloudformation template for creating the RDS instance, change these according to the values you used
         - ```
           username=admin
           password=Kubefl0w